ruby-amqp/rubyamqp.info/articles/working_with_queues.md

 [consumer2] Received Message #1, redelivered = true, ack-ed\
 [consumer2] Received Message #2, redelivered = true, ack-ed </code>

-To acknowledge a message use { yard_link AMQP::Channel#acknowledge }:
+To acknowledge a message use `AMQP::Channel#acknowledge`:

     channel1.acknowledge(metadata.delivery_tag, false)

-{ yard_link AMQP::Channel#acknowledge } takes two arguments: message
-**delivery tag** and a flag that indicates whether or not we want to acknowledge multiple messages at once.
+`AMQP::Channel#acknowledge` takes two arguments: message **delivery tag** and a flag that indicates whether or not we want to acknowledge multiple messages at once.
 Delivery tag is simply a channel-specific increasing number that the server uses to identify